bsmeding/bsmeding.github.io/docs/tutorials/ansible_tutorial_3_variables_facts.md

 ```

 ## Gathering Network Facts
-Use modules like `ios_facts` to gather detailed information from devices.
+Use modules like `cisco.ios.ios_facts` to gather detailed information from devices.

 **Example:**
 ```yaml